Why Lexington Homeowners Turn To Action Pest Control For Protection Against Wasps

 Tips for Preventing Wasps

-The best way to avoid wasp stings is to be aware.
+The best way to avoid stinging insects and their stings is to be aware.
 Watch for wasp nests, especially on eaves, chimneys, or porches.
 The moment you see a wasp nest you’ll want to take action.
 By the end of summer, wasps and other stinging insects are quite active, and nests will be fuller than at any other point in the year.
 The sooner you take action, the less opportunity you give wasps to multiply and spread.

 You can also decrease your odds of a wasp infestation by removing any foliage and plants near your house.
 Locate plants further from your home and outdoor play areas so insects don’t have as many hiding places or easy access to food and water.